French police watchdog defends operation on night of Nice attack

 "Clearly the security operation was not designed for this type of attack, the novelty and intensity of which were beyond all expectations," she said.

-Conservative opponents in Nice criticised Interior Minister Bernard Cazeneuve, saying the deployment of national police officers was inadequate.
+Conservative opponents in Nice criticized Interior Minister Bernard Cazeneuve, saying the deployment of national police officers was inadequate.

 They stepped up their attacks after the head of Nice's video surveillance network said that interior ministry staff had pressured her to indicate the presence of national police force officers at certain points where the attack unfurled.